Best homeowners insurance in Alabama for 2023

 Policygenius content follows strict guidelines for editorial accuracy and integrity.
 Learn about our editorial standards and how we make money.

-The average cost of homeowners insurance in Alabama is $172 a month or $2,073 per year for $300,000 in dwelling coverage, according to our analysis of 2022 rates.
+We found that the average cost of homeowners insurance in Alabama is $162 a month or $1,940 per year for $300,000 in dwelling coverage.

 However, don't be surprised to see your home insurance rates go up this year due to an increase in extreme weather in Alabama that's brought with it damaging tornadoes, large hail, severe winds, and flooding.
 As of April 2023, Alabama has already seen 64 tornadoes damage homes across the state — the highest of any other U.S. state so far this year.
 [1]